Even when you’re weary at the end of a long day, you know to always bring your A-game to your baby’s bath time.

 4. Don’t rely on bath seats or rings

 Sure, they’re convenient, but think of bath seats or rings as an extra set of hands, not a replacement for your own.
 Don’t be lured into a false sense of security or count on any product to prevent drowning.
 You are your baby’s best source of safety support in the tub.

 While toys can be a fun addition to bath time, it’s important to select the right ones.

 Skip toys that are too small, as they can pose a choking risk.
 And steer clear of any bath toys that can retain water, like anything filled with stuffing or that lets water in but not out.
-Toys can be a breeding ground for bacteria if they aren’t completely drained and dried after each bath, Dr. Tang says.
+Toys can be a breeding ground for bacteria if they aren’t completely drained and dried after each bath.
 Ewww.

 6. Look out for slipping hazards